cgajan/ansible-stuff/embedded-db/README.md

   when: db_info is defined
 ```

-The `db` parameter reference the embedded DB previously created and filled.
-The `query` parameter define the SQL query to run and the result will be stored in the `selected_volume` variable.
+The `db` parameter references the embedded DB previously created and filled.
+The `query` parameter defines the SQL query to run and the result will be stored in the `selected_volume` variable.

 After running all the needed selection SQL queries the embedded DB can be deleted: